vega/vega-lite/site/docs/encoding.md

 {:#ex-bar-size}

-Similarly, `value` for `size` channel of bar marks will adjust the bar's width.
+Similarly, `value` for `size` channel of bar marks will adjust the bar's size.
 By default, there will be 1 pixel offset between bars.
-The following example sets the width to 10 to add more offset between bars.
+The following example sets the size to 10 to add more offset between bars.

 <span class="vl-example" data-name="bar_aggregate_size"></span>